outsrc/runhare-next/README.md

 next-connect (https://www.npmjs.com/package/next-connect) is a cool project to allow method routing on API routes on NextJS.

+Make sure you use the helper functions `.use(...)` since the RunHare SDK for Nextjs handles both GET and POST requests (POST to consumer events, GET to get health and stack info)

 ```typescript
 // 'src/pages/api/send-email.ts'
 import { NextApiRequest, NextApiResponse } from 'next'